Dan Bell, CEO/Partner

 Greg Williams came to Agri-Cycle in 2014 with diverse experience in the organics industry, including sales, consultation, business development, and operations.
 While completing a Master’s in Community Planning & Development at the University of Southern Maine’s Muskie School of Public Service, he researched the feasibility of implementing a curbside organics program in Greater Portland.
 He received an award for the idea from ecomaine in 2008, and presented the idea to the Portland City Council in 2009.
 Williams also successfully started and managed a commercial composting business in conjunction with the City of Portland before joining Agri-Cycle.

-Marc Draper, Fleet Manager
+Marc Draper, Senior Operations Manager

 An Exeter, Maine native, Marc Draper has been with Agri-Cycle since 2014, and currently serves as the company’s fleet manager.
 Marc’s 25-plus years of trucking experience have proven invaluable in managing a broad network of collection routes for both solid and liquid organics in Maine, New Hampshire, Vermont, Massachusetts and Rhode Island.